You can help get the results you want by staging your home.

-If you don’t want to do this yourself, ask Judy to recommend a professional stager.
-It can pay for itself by helping sell your home more quickly and for a better price.
+If you don’t want to do this yourself, we have accredited stagers on staff.
+It can pay for itself by helping sell your home quicker and for a better price.
 Staging your home is always less expensive than your first price reduction.

 Here are a few ideas to make this process easier.